KaySRubio/digital-portfolio/README.md

   tabs: [
     {
       type: 'transcription',
-      display_text: 'Transcription', // The name of the type of result that will be displayed as a tab name in the Results box
+      displayText: 'Transcription', // The name of the type of result that will be displayed as a tab name in the Results box
       icon: transcription, // Optional to add a tiny icon, such as a 100x100px png.
 Make sure to import it.
       resultsForEachModel: [ // Each object listed in here will be it's own disclosure panel in the same tab {